Course Description

 Lab 1: Implementing Identity Services and Group Policy

-- Exercise 1: Deploying a new domain controller to Server Core
+- Exercise 1: Deploying a new domain controller on Server Core

 - Exercise 2: Configuring Group Policy